davidwrede/chef-web-docs-1/step_search/step_search_boolean_and.rst

      ]
    }

-Or, to find all of the computers running on the |windows| platform that are associated with a role named ``jenkins``, enter:
+Or, to find all of the computers running on the Microsoft Windows platform that are associated with a role named ``jenkins``, enter:

 .. code-block:: bash